pkorduan/kvwmap-server/README.md

 $ kvwmap-server/kvwmap install
 ```

-This scrpit should ended up with the message: Successfully built
+This scrpit should ended up with the message: Successfully built or a message that the image pkorduan/kvwmap-server has been successfull pulled.

 ### Start kvwmap-server
 Start the containers with volumes and link it together.
 You will be asked to
 choose passwords for the MySQL root and PostgreSQL postgres super user.

 ```
-$ kvwmap start
+$ kvwmap run all
 ```

 After this step the container named web, pgsql-server and mysql-server shoud be